ZAWARTO/NDS-Game/README.md

 - gfx		Directory that contains the figures for the background and the sprites.
 - include 	Directory that contains the header files.

-	- define.h		In this file the necessary definitions are added to be able to use more significant names 						(states, keys,etc).
+	- define.h ---->	In this file the necessary definitions are added to be able to use more significant names 					     	(states, keys,etc).
-	- rutservs.h		Extern voids of interruptions.
+	- rutservs.h ---->	Extern voids of interruptions.
-	- fondos.h		Procedure to initialize the backgrounds and extern voids of the backgrounds.
+	- fondos.h ---->	Procedure to initialize the backgrounds and extern voids of the backgrounds.
-	- sprites.h		Initialize Sprite memory, colors and save it into memory.
+	- sprites.h ---->	Initialize Sprite memory, colors and save it into memory.
-	- teclado.h		Variable to store the value of the key pressed and extern int TeclaPulsada().
+	- teclado.h ---->	Variable to store the value of the key pressed and extern int TeclaPulsada().
-	- temporizadores.h	Extern void IntTemp().
+	- temporizadores.h ---->Extern void IntTemp().

 - source 	Directory that contains the files with the source code.